Sonlight is not your average homeschool curriculum. Our customers and their students tend to love their Sonlight homeschool experience.

-If you love to prepare activities for your children, you can find lots of suggestions on the Sonlight Forums.
+If you love to prepare activities for your children, you can find lots of suggestions on Sonlight Connections.
 If not, you're freed from the guilt: your kids can have a great childhood (and education) without them.

 6. Sonlight emphasizes world history and world cultures.

 In a standard American history/social studies curriculum, students begin with study of "my school," then move outward to "my community," then "my state," "my country" and so on.
 They devote 10 of 12 years — over 80% of their school years — to the history and culture of a nation that has existed for less than 10% of recorded history and houses fewer than 5% of all the people in the world!